Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 The bridge will include 17 spans, as well as the 469m main arch span across the Chenab River, and viaducts on either side.
 The main span of the bridge will include two 36m-long approach spans.
 It will be built as a two ribbed arch with steel trusses made of concrete-filled sealed steel boxes.
 The structure will be supported by two 130m-long, 100m-high pylons on either end through cables.

-Steel was chosen to construct the bridge as it will be more economical and able to resist temperatures of -20C and wind speeds of above 200kmph.
+Steel was chosen to construct the bridge as it will be more economical and able to resist temperatures of -20°C and wind speeds of above 200km/h.
 The Jammu and Kashmir region witnesses frequent terrorist attacks.
 To enhance safety and security, the bridge will be made of 63mm-thick special blast-proof steel.
 The concrete pillars of the bridge are designed to withstand explosions.
+It is expected that the structure will be able to withstand earthquakes of magnitude eight on Richter Scale and up to 40kg of TNT blasts.

 A ring of aerial security will be provided to safeguard the bridge.
 An online monitoring and warning system will be installed on the bridge to protect the passengers and train in critical conditions.
 Footpaths and cycle trails will be provided adjacent to it.
 The bridge will be painted with a special corrosion-resistant paint, which lasts for 15 years.